 Groups in the Workspace ONE Access service can be groups that are synced from your enterprise directory and local groups that you create in the Workspace ONE Access console.
 Active Directory group names sync to the directory according to your sync schedule.
 The users in these groups are not synced to the directory until a group is entitled to resources or a group is added to the access policy rules.
 You cannot edit or delete groups that sync from Active Directory.

-In the Workspace ONE Access console, the Users & Groups pages provides a user-and-group-centric view of the service.
-You can manage users and groups and monitor resource entitlements, group affiliations, and VMware Verify phone numbers.
+In the Workspace ONE Access console, the Accounts > Users and User Groups pages provides a user-and-group-centric view of the service.
+You can manage users and groups and monitor resource entitlements, group affiliations, and phone numbers.
 For local users, you also can manage the password policy.